arnold8968/va_llm/README.md

 RAG Models: Combining retrieved content with the question in the prompt, especially with reranking, greatly improves the accuracy of the answers.

 Evaluation Metrics: BLEU and ROUGE-L scores provided valuable insights into the quality of the generated answers.

+### Analysis of Sample Outputs

+Example 1:

+Question: What is the average number of days it takes for VA to complete disability-related claims in May 2024?

+Content: 147.2 days Average number of days to complete disability-related claims in May 2024 Average number of days to complete disability-related claims in May 2024

+Basic LLM Answer:
+Output: "The average number of days it takes for VA to complete disability-related claims in May 2024 is 3 days."
+Analysis: This response is incorrect.
+It significantly deviates from the given content, indicating a potential issue with the model's understanding or generation process.

+RAG LLM Answer:
+Output: "147"
+Analysis: This response captures the essence but lacks completeness.
+The numerical value is correct, but it lacks context and additional information to be considered a comprehensive answer.

+RAG LLM with Reranking Answer:
+Output: "The average number of days it takes for VA to complete disability-related claims in May 2024 is 147.2 days."
+Analysis: This response is accurate and complete, providing both the numerical value and the context.
+It demonstrates the benefit of reranking in generating more detailed and precise answers.

+Example 2:

+Question: What factors affect the time it takes to review a claim for disability after it has been filed?

+Content: The time it takes to review your claim depends on these factors: The time it takes to review your claim depends on these factors: The type of claim you filed How many injuries or disabilities you claimed and how complex they are How long it takes us to collect the evidence we need to decide your claim

+Basic LLM Answer:
+Output: "The time it takes to review a claim for disability after it has been filed can vary depending on several factors, including the complexity of the claim, the availability of medical records and other evidence, and the workload of the VA regional office handling the claim.
+In general, the VA strives to process claims within a certain timeframe, but there may be delays due to these and other factors."
+Analysis: This response is detailed but partially generic.
+It does not fully reflect the specific factors mentioned in the content but provides a broader view.

+RAG LLM Answer:
+Output: "The type of claim you filed, how many injuries or disabilities you claimed and how complex they are, and how long it takes us to collect the evidence we need to decide your claim."
+Analysis: This response directly addresses the specific factors mentioned in the content.
+It's concise and accurate.

+RAG LLM with Reranking Answer:
+Output: "The time it takes to review a claim for disability after it has been filed is affected by the type of claim filed, the number and complexity of injuries or disabilities claimed, and the time it takes to collect the necessary evidence to decide the claim."
+Analysis: This response is similar to the RAG LLM answer but slightly more polished in phrasing.
+It effectively captures the key factors.

+Overall Analysis

+The RAG LLM with reranking generally provides the most accurate and comprehensive answers, closely adhering to the provided content.
+The Basic LLM sometimes introduces inaccuracies or additional information not present in the context, while the standard RAG LLM improves accuracy but may lack completeness.
+Reranking enhances the quality of the answers by refining the relevance and detail of the generated responses.